-Combine the milk, rice, vanilla, and a pinch of salt in a saucepan
+Combine the milk, rice, vanilla and a pinch of salt in a saucepan

 Bring to a boil and cook over low heat until the rice has absorbed the liquid

-Remove from heat and discard the vanilla
+Remove from the heat and discard the vanilla bean

 Peel and chop the pistachios